 The two identical 3200 HP, 2 stroke lean burn reciprocating internal combustion engines (EU-COMPENGINE1 and EU-COMPENGINE2) at the site are subject to 40 CFR 63, Subpart ZZZZ for Reciprocating Internal Combustion Engines (RICE) promulgated on February 24, 2004, by the EPA, and revised on April 12, 2010.
 The final rule in 40 CFR 63.6590(b)(3)(i) states existing spark ignition 2 stroke lean burn (2SLB) stationary RICE with a site rating of more than 500 brake HP located at a major source of HAP emissions do not have to meet the requirements of this subpart and of subpart A of this part, including initial notification requirements.
 For 40 CFR 63, Subpart ZZZZ, a stationary RICE is "existing" if construction or reconstruction of that RICE commenced prior to December 19, 2002.
-The two RICEs at Muttonville Compressor Station were installed in 1975 and 1976 according to documentation provided in the ROP renewal application received October 11, 2019 and signed by the source's authorized representative (Attachment 1).
-Based on this information, pursuant to 40 CFR 63.6590(b)(3), these engines are not required to comply with any of the requirements of 40 CFR 63, Subpart ZZZZ or Subpart A including initial notification requirements to obtain an approved Air Use Permit to Install under Rule 36(c).
+The two RICE at Muttonville Compressor Station were installed in 1975 and 1976 according to documentation provided Chris McFarlane.
+Based on this information, pursuant to 40 CFR 63.6590(b)(3), these engines are not requirements.
+In 1975 and 1976, when these engines were installed, all internal combustion engines were exempt from the requirements to obtain an approved Air Use Permit to Install under Rule 36(c).
 Therefore, these engines appear to be exempt from the permit to install requirement in Rule 201.